 This year, 100minds will return to Temple Street Foundation, where it will become an annual fundraiser for the hospital.
 In June 2016, the ownership of the brand and associated website was given to the Temple Street Foundation by Declan.
 The foundation now run the project helping to raise funds for vital equipment and patient supports in Temple Street.

 Thank you so much for taking the time to read my profile.
 I am really looking forward to this amazing journey and seeing how much I can raise for such a wonderful cause!
 Feel free to check out my blogs and also donate with the link at the top of the page.

 Every donation big or small would make a huge difference and would be very much appreciated.
 Thank you, Laura

-Posted: almost 3 years ago
+Posted: over 3 years ago

 Over the past 5 weeks, I have been collecting money for a Christmas Raffle.
 I gathered five Christmas hampers, each containing things such as bottles of wine, whiskey, Christmas pudding, Christmas crackers, candles, chocolates, a big box of crisps and other eye catching Christmas treats.
 Each hamper retailed at approximately 220 euro, where I had some things donated to me, and the rest I bought.